What is Bali Belly, and 15 Tips to Avoid it!

 We also take ONE or the other of the natural medicines listed below in our Bali First Aid Kit.
 We start taking the tablets three days BEFORE we arrive in Bali to lay the foundation of gut health.

-- Travelan – a clinically proven natural medicine that adults take with meals to help PREVENT Bali Belly.
+- Travelan – Travelan is a clinically proven natural medicine that adults take with meals to help PREVENT Bali Belly.
 Travelan is not indicated for use in children under 6 years of age except on professional health advice however the active ingredient has been approved for use in children over the age of 12 months.
 If you choose to use it with young children, Travelan suggests breaking the tablet in half or give it as a powder.
 Travelan must be taken before EVERY meal,

 - Ethical Nutrients “Travel Bug” – This natural medicine reduces the risk of diarrhoea and relieves/treats diarrhoea in both adults, and children from 3 months old when travelling.
 Store it in the hotel or villa fridge.
 Travel Bug is taken once a day.